oracle-quickstart/oci-cloudnative/src/docs/content/observability/oci-monitoring.md

 ## Accessing via CLI

+This is an example to show how metrics can also be accessed via OCI CLI.
 API Server Requests metric with a 5 minute interval accessed via the CLI (some of the telemetry data was manually removed in order for it to fit better on the page)

 ```